 Welcome Employers!

-Here at Indiana State University we are committed to connecting talented, career-ready students with employers.
+Indiana State University is committed to connecting talented, career-ready students with employers.

-Why hire our Sycamores?
+Why hire Sycamores?
 We have a diverse student body within our 100+ undergraduate programs and 75+ graduate programs.
-We have a 98% graduate placement rate for the class of 2024.
+We have a 97% graduate placement rate for the class of 2025.
 Our students gain hands-on experience through volunteer work and internship experiences.

 Recruiting Opportunities: